The Object’s the Thing

 Almost everyone who has visited a Canadian park or museum has been touched by Edwards’s legacy—but few know his name.
 Through essays and photographs, a biography and sections from Edwards’s unpublished notebook, The Object’s the Thing introduces “the father of nature interpretation in Canada,” whose work still affects how we experience our heritage today.

-May 2021, paperback, 336 pages
+May 2021, PB, 336 pages

 ISBN 9780772678515